MR HOBBS - YOU'RE RUINING MY MARRIAGE!

 Dear Mr Hobbs

-I’ve got to say I’m shocked (and not by one of your electrical products) because you see you are wrecking my marriage.
+I’ve got to say I’m shocked - and not by one of your electrical products- because you see you're wrecking my marriage.

 Considering the number of wedding registries I’ve seen your name on, I always thought you were all about love, unity and the happy ever after.

-But I’ve got to say have you’ve burnt a hole in the fabric of my relationship with my hubby.
-It’s so smouldering that I think it is even going to ignite like a cheap polyester nightie.
+But I’ve got to say you’ve burnt a hole in the fabric of my relationship with my hubby.
+It’s so smouldering I think it's going to ignite like a cheap polyester nightie.

 At $100 for the pair I figured it to be quite the investment.

 Now first let me tell you about the old toaster.

 It'd been around for about a long as the kettle, but it was still in tip top operational order.
 It was a particular favourite of my hubby's as it delivered him his daily breakfast toasted to perfection.